A female’s perspective of being a Maritime Security Operative in the HRA.

 “No, I hear about other girls doing CP stuff, but only on land, I have never bumped into any others doing the maritime stuff down here”.

 As this article went to print there were 357 registered companies signed up to the International Code of Conduct and many, including you as the reader will have views on contracting females in hostile environments.
 Ruth’s path has not always been easy but she has some funny stories from along.
 Has Ruth paved the way for other females to join the industry?
-Where are the main hazards from?
+What does the main threat come from?
 Pirates?

 Is it a suitable environment for female operatives?
-Ruth’s experiences sound very positive and it certainly hasn’t had an adverse affect on her, so will she lead the way?
+Ruth’s experiences sound very positive and it certainly hasn’t had an adverse effect on her, so will she lead the way?
 Only time will tell.